 Q: HOW MUCH DOES IT COST?

 A: Year of Yay! rides are free for all participants.
 Participation in the rides is, however, exclusively reserved for members and first-time guests.
 Join now!

 Q: HOW DO I REGISTER?
 CAN I JUST SHOW UP?

 A: We strongly encourage pre-registration—it makes your day-of experience more pleasant, guarantees your exclusive button and your spot on the ride (we cap at 100 participants) and ensures you receive all ride-related communications.
 Day-of registrations begin at 9:30am.

-A: During 2016, rides leave from and return to the Whole Foods Market Easton Gateway.
+A: During 2018, rides will leave from and return to Lucky's Market in Clintonville.

-A: After a brief welcome at Whole Foods Market, we head out on the road and ride a casual few miles to our first destination.
-There we may receive a tour, explore on our own, shop, etc. for a while before heading back out for another few miles and similar stops.
-Then we return to Whole Foods Market, and those who are done depart from there.
-Often, a group of riders will stick around to share a meal and socialize in Whole Foods' cafe space.
+A: After a brief welcome, we head out on the road and ride a casual few miles to our first destination.
+There we may receive a tour, explore on our own, shop, etc. for 10–20 minutes before heading back out for another few miles and similar stops.
+Then we return to Lucky's, and those who are done depart from there.
+There is always a group of riders who are interested in sticking around after the ride to share a meal and socialize.
 We hope you choose to hang out too!

 A: Each rider receives a button designed by a local artist to reflect that month’s theme.
 Buttons are exclusive to those who participate in the ride.